 A subscriber (a.k.a. consumer) is an application that connects to the broker, manifests an interest in a certain type of messages, and leaves the connection open so the broker can push messages to them.

 A message is a piece of information that's sent by the publishers to the broker, and received by all the interested subscribers.
 The content of the message can be anything, and they are frequently catalogued as events and commands.
 As you saw above, events communicate a fact that occurred.
 On the other hand, commands are very much like requests in REST APIs: They tell the subscribers "do this."

 To be precise, events and commands share the same structure, but differ conceptually.

 One detail that might pass unnoticed from the diagram above is the existence of channels.
 All the brokers support communication through multiple channels.
-The industry doesn't have a common term though so you may find them as topics, routing keys, event types, and probably other ones I'm missing.
+The industry doesn't have a common term though, so you may find them as topics, routing keys, event types, etc.

-user_signed_up and it's often good practice to send a single type of message through them.
-Think about TV or radio channels: the BBC only broadcasts its information through an assigned channel.
-If the broadcasters (publishers) didn't respect that rule you (the subscriber) would only see and hear interferences.
+user_signed_up) and it's often good practice to send a single type of message through them.
+Think about TV or radio channels; the BBC only broadcasts its information through an assigned channel.
+If the broadcasters (publishers) didn't respect that rule, you (the subscriber) would only see and hear interference.